ubergrape/grape-ds/docs/README.md

 ## Installation

 If you ran previously `yarn` in the root directory of the repository then all packages already in their places.
 Otherwise, hit `yarn` to install dependencies for `docs` folder.
-Until `aurora-ui` is not published to npm, follow steps for `Local development` to correctly setup `aurora-ui`, even if you already installed packages with `yarn` in `docs` or in the root directory of the repository.

 ## Local development